-Some years ago, back in the country I grew up in, back to an age when I still watched TV, there was a certain trend: TV stars would move with their shows to different stations and find themselves, months later, in a much worse position.
-Even if they were initially offered better packages and – maybe – were able to take some of their initial staff with them on the new venture, they ultimately failed to actually move audiences for more than a limited period of time.
-Some of them ended being thrown out of TV business for good; tabloids would sometime chime in and ask questions in the line of “how was that even possible?”, but would not post answers (not that they had anything meaningful to put forward).
-I’m not sure their readers would have had any chance of understanding what was really going on, though.
+Even if they were initially offered better packages and maybe were able to take some of their initial staff with them on the new venture, they ultimately failed to actually move audiences for more than a limited period of time.
+Some of them ended being thrown out of TV business for good.

-not about you having some special talent;
+it’s not about you having some special talent;

-not about you pulling the company uphill by yourself;
+it’s not about you pulling the company uphill by yourself;

-Some intense months later, here am I with some fresh ideas and happenings.
+Some intense months later, here I am with fresh ideas and happenings.
 Secrets follow.
 Well no, not really, but I’ll put everything in a list to make things easier to digest.

 1. Getting in is hard, staying in seems even harder

-When the commercials go out, the movie starts: the interview and then the orientation do not prepare you for the environment you’ll be swimming in once you start your daily work.
-On my path to illumination I realised that kitchen personnel, the people that cook that good food for you 3 times every day, are likely to be evaluated on par with the people they are feeding.
-At the end of the day, nobody is getting any free meal.
+When the commercials go out, the movie starts: the interview and then the orientation do not prepare you for the environment you’ll be swimming in, once you start your daily work.
+On my path to illumination I have realized that kitchen personnel, the people that cook that good food for you 3 times a day, are likely to be evaluated on par with the people they are feeding.
+At the end of the day nobody is getting any free meal.

-I’ve also found out that the photos floating around the interwebs with colourful interiors, pool tables, arcades or pinball machines straight from the ’80s are true.
+I’ve also found out that the photos floating around the interwebs with colorful interiors, pool tables, arcades or pinball machines straight from the ’80s are true.
 What I have also learned is that an unhealthy balance between productivity and time spent having fun in the games room or sleeping in the library will lead to a PIP (performance improvement plan) before your 1st anniversary.
-Failing that is obviously your ticket out, but some people choose at that time to leave on their own terms.
-For the company the outcome is the same, though: a “no rehire” stuck in your file, possibly for life.
+Failing that is obviously your ticket out, but some people also choose to leave on their own terms.
+For the company the outcome is the same, though: a lifetime (maybe) “no rehire” stuck in your file.